A recollection from Dana Taylor

 My senior year in college took me to a four month internship in Oklahoma, where I met a young attorney and we enjoyed a whirlwind romance.
 He asked me to marry him three weeks into our dating life.
 My biggest hesitation was the fact he was a strong Christian and I was not.
 The afternoon of his proposal, we discussed our spiritual divide.
 But love and lust conquers all.
 We married.
 During our newlywed months, he generally attended church without me while I cleaned house on Sunday mornings.
 Eventually, I stepped into the Oklahoma culture where attending church is the foundation of community and making friendships.
 But, attending church does not a Christian make.

-My faith began as curiosity, listening to an excellent, intellectual minister every week, meeting people of strong beliefs.
-But becoming a follower of Christ requires meeting the living Christ.
+My faith began as curiosity, listening to an excellent, intellectual minister every week, and meeting people of strong beliefs.
+But becoming a follower of Christ requires meeting the Christ Spirit.
 There are life-changing moments — experiences so profound, they alter the course of one’s existence.
 They might be quite grand, with lots of drama, or they might be quiet and personal.

 I met the Christ Spirit quietly in my bedroom one otherwise uneventful day.
 I’d been reading the Bible daily and considering all the angles.
 I’d even started sensing a Presence.
-At some point, I must have said, “Okay, if you want me, I’d like to be on your team.”
+At some point I said, “Okay, if you want me, I’d like to be on your team.”
 Or something like that.
 No great confessions.
 No howling to heaven.
 But it was enough.
 A power from beyond poured over me.
 Agape love.
 God’s love.
 Christ’s love.
-Well, it was LOVE.
-Something so wonderful, the earthly love I’d felt before paled in comparison.
+L-O-V-E. Something so wonderful, the earthly love I’d felt before paled in comparison.
 I couldn’t see it with my regular eyes, but in my mind’s eye, the room glowed with rivers of sparkling light flowing over me.
 It was my personal mountain top experience.
 While I couldn’t live at the pinnacle of that mountain forever, I’ve settled in at a lower altitude.

 However, finding faith, did not make me lose my intelligence or spiritual curiosity.
 It seems to me the message of Christ is simple and beautiful.
 Love one another.
 Forgive one another.
 Take care of one another.
 The message of the crucifixion was the power over death.
 Christ rose from the dead and His Spirit lives on, touching millions of lives every day, every hour.